d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 Recall :numref:`sec_machine_translation`
-that the special padding tokens are appended to the end of sequences so sequences of varying lengths can be efficiently loaded in minibatches of the same shape.
+that the special padding tokens are appended to the end of sequences and so sequences of varying lengths can be efficiently loaded in minibatches of the same shape.
 However, prediction of padding tokens